Zhouzi/zhouzi.github.io/javascript-framework-list.md

 permalink: /javascript-framework-list/
 ---

-Front-end frameworks and libraries are so numerous that it's hard to know them all.
+Front-end frameworks and libraries are so numerous that it's hard to keep track of them all.
 The purpose of this page is to list them so you won't miss any.
 Let me know if you have suggestions, I'd be glad to extend this list!